KatamariJr/gorm.io/pages/docs/create.md

 ```

 {% note warn %}
-**NOTE** When creating from map, hooks won't be invoked, associations won't be saved and primary key values won't be back filled
+**NOTE** When creating from map, hooks won't be invoked, associations won't be saved and primary key values won't be backfilled
 {% endnote %}

 ## <span id="create_from_sql_expr">Create From SQL Expression/Context Valuer</span>